+Contact Information

-Contact Information Barb Houle, Business Instructor bhoule@tm.edu 701-477-7859 Office 111E
+Barb Houle, Business Instructor

+bhoule@tm.edu

+701-477-7859

+Office 111E

-The Accounting Technician Program is a very challenging program designed to train accounting technicians who generally work in bookkeeping/accounting operations in business or accounting departments or as para-professionals assisting professional accountants.
+challenging program designed to train accounting technicians who generally work in bookkeeping/accounting operations in business or accounting departments or as para-professionals assisting professional accountants.

 Coursework includes courses in accounting theory, computer technology, and general education that are designed to assure graduates possess the skills necessary to clearly communicate the results of their work, both orally and in writing.
 Students will become proficient in the latest computerized accounting applications and other prominent software used in the accounting field.